 This is a sense of being extremely nervous.
-People have difficulty to express their thoughts through the essay.
+People have difficulty expressing their thoughts through the essay.
 The majority fumble at the beginning and loss focus throughout the speech.
-The most fundamental approach is to practice to express your thought through essays.
+The most fundamental approach is to practice expressing your thought through essays.

 This prepares the stage and the persona of the speaker.
 The speaker should learn how to smile and keep eye contact with the audience.
 After an introduction, there is the body.
 The speaker should improve his or her speaking skills in the body.
 The speaker should ensure there is no patronizing in the body.